coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 -   **Power Resistance:** Yes
 -   **Power Points:** 9

-All the subject's memories and knowledge are accessible to you, from memories deep below the surface to those still easily called to mind.
+All the subject’s memories and knowledge are accessible to you, from memories deep below the surface to those still easily called to mind.
-You can learn the answer to one question per round, to the best of the subject's knowledge.
+You can learn the answer to one question per round, to the best of the subject’s knowledge.
 If the subject succeeds on a Will save, it is not required to answer the question; however, making a save does not end the power.
-You can ask the subject a new question (or the same question) in subsequent rounds for as long as the power's duration persists.
+You can ask the subject a new question (or the same question) in subsequent rounds for as long as the power’s duration persists.

 You can probe a sleeping subject and automatically get an answer to your question.
 If the subject then succeeds on a Will save, it wakes after